lrubiorod/whisperX_subs/README.md

 This utility builds upon the [whisperx repository](https://github.com/m-bain/whisperX) to process audio files and generate transcriptions.
 The added functionality in this repository allows for conditioning the generated subtitles so that they adhere to a maximum length, as specified by the user.
 This is particularly useful for ensuring that subtitles are easily readable and well-paced for viewers.

+## Acknowledgements & License

+Parts of this project utilize software developed by Max Bain.
+We would like to express our gratitude to Max Bain for his contribution.

+Any use, redistribution, or modification of the software from the [whisperx repository](https://github.com/m-bain/whisperX) should adhere to the licensing terms provided by Max Bain.
+Please refer to the associated license file for detailed terms and conditions.